 Units of measurement are United States (U.S.) customary units.
 These are followed by their arithmetic equivalents in International System (SI) units, enclosed in parentheses.
 The first value stated shall be regarded as the requirement.
 The converted equivalent value may be approximate.
 Appendix B lists some of the selected units used in testing these products; conversions to SI units are included.
-Conversion of U.S. customary units is in accordance with American National Standards Institute (ANSI)/Institute of Electrical and Electronics Engineers (IEEE)/American Society for Testing Materials (ASTM) SI 10, "American National Standard for Metric Practice."
+Conversion of U.S. customary units is in accordance with ANSI/IEEE/ASTM SI 10.